tsleung/reactive-docgen/README.md

-# reactive-docgen: Reactively Generate Docs
+# reactive-docgen: Reactively Generate Documentation

-`reactive-docgen` is a simple tool that allows you to generate docs (or any kind of text files) by processing input files using a custom formula language, all driven by a simple text file called an `rdg` file (Reactive Document Generator).
+`reactive-docgen` is a simple tool that allows you to generate documentation (or any kind of text files) by processing input files using a custom formula language, all driven by a simple text file called an `rdg` file (Reactive Document Generator).
 Think of it like a spreadsheet where cells contain formulas that can transform data - but for files instead of numbers.

 This tool uses Gemini LLM (Large Language Model), enabling you to perform tasks like text summarization, translation, and a variety of text manipulations with ease.
 You can also extend it with your custom formulas for specific use cases.